masezou/k8s-study/README.md

 This is sample KIND deployment.
 This project might not maintenance for now.

-#If you want to use this deployment, please use https://github.com/masezou/k8s-study-vanilla
+<span style="font-size: 200%; color: red;">If you want to use this deployment, please use masezou/k8s-study-vanilla</span>

 ![image](https://user-images.githubusercontent.com/624501/126793662-60815904-cb7c-4897-a26c-cc6a684916dc.png)